-Every case of injury or accident must be fully and accurately reported in the Staff Accident Book and if appropriate, statements should be obtained from the witnesses.
-Accident (CS2) forms for serious accidents will be completed by the injured adult or the adult witnessing the incident.
+Every case of injury or accident must be fully and accurately reported locally in the Staff Accident Book and if appropriate, statements should be obtained from the witnesses.
+More serious accidents will be reported online through Lewisham's incident reporting system.

-If a patient is taken to hospital, as a result of an injury sustained in school, an HSE (F2508) form must also be completed.
-The SBM and Head Teacher will be notified immediately.
+Some incidents may need to be reported to the HSE in accordance with their guidelines.
+The Head Teacher will be notified immediately.
 Copies of all accident reporting forms are held in the office and logged with the local authority.
 If a member of staff is injured and first aid is administered the accident is recorded in the normal manner and signed and entered on the Council's electronic reporting system.